mongodb/specifications/source/client-side-encryption/tests/README.rst

 - Use the handle to decrypt the document repeatedly for one second.

-Run the benchmark:
+Run the benchmark.
+Repeat benchmark for thread counts: (1, 2, 8, 64):

-- Use the same handle to decrypt the document repeatedly for one second.
+- Start threads.
+Use the same handle between all threads (``mongocrypt_t`` is thread-safe).
+- In each thread: decrypt the document repeatedly for one second.
 - Count the number of decrypt operations performed (ops/sec).
 - Repeat 10 times.